 - Family difficulties such as family breakdown, parenting support and grief.

 - The development of self–purpose self-esteem and mental health.

 - Support of students ‘at risk’.

 - Supporting students and staff to create an environment of cooperation and mutual respect.

 Our Chaplains respect, accept and are sensitive to all people’s views, beliefs and values and work closely with the school Wellbeing teams, referring or sourcing appropriate services to meet their particular needs.

-The chaplaincy program is funded by the Federal Government through the National School Chaplaincy Programme.
+Five of our chaplains are funded by the Federal Government through the National School Chaplaincy Programme.

 Our chaplain at Menzies Creek Primary School is funded in partnership between the school and ECHO, through community donations and a bequest.